ccarroll929/project-1/README.md

 ### Acceptance Criteria:
 - GIVEN I am a user searching for effective exercises,
-- WHEN I enter a muscle or muscle group in the search bar,
+- WHEN I select a muscle option from the drop-down menu,
 - THEN the application returns exercises that target that muscle/muscle group
 <br>
 - GIVEN I am a user watching their calorie intake,